Projecting-Success-Solutions-Portal/Hack-16/README.md

 # Project Data Analytics Community

-The Project Data Analytics Community is a community of project professionals, data analysts and industr experts dedicated to improving project delivery through the power of data and analytics.
-As part of this community we regularly run our Project:Hack Hackathons where we tackle real world problems with data driven solutions.
+The Project Data Analytics Community is a community of project professionals, data analysts and industry experts dedicated to improving project delivery through the power of data and analytics.
+As part of this community, we regularly run our Project:Hack Hackathons where we tackle real-world problems with data-driven solutions.

 https://www.linkedin.com/company/pdacommunity/